WebAssembly/tool-conventions/EHScheme.md

 information to the personality and retrieve a selector computed after it returns.
 It is used as a communication channel: we set input parameters within the structure before calling the wrapper function, and reads output parameters after the personality function returns.
-This structure lives in libunwind and this is how it looks like:
+This structure lives in the unwind library and this is how it looks like:
 ```
 struct _Unwind_LandingPadContext {
   // Input information to personality function
-  uintptr_t lpad_index;
+  uintptr_t lpad_index;                // landing pad index
-  __personality_routine personality;
+  __personality_routine personality;   // personality function
-  uintptr_t lsda;
+  uintptr_t lsda;                      // LSDA address

   // Output information computed by personality function
-  uintptr_t selector;
+  uintptr_t selector;                  // selector value
 };

-// Communication channel between Wasm code and personality function
+// Communication channel between WebAssembly code and personality function
 struct _Unwind_LandingPadContext __wasm_landingpad_context = ...;

 // Personality function wrapper